tborinetti/NT/README.md

 - allocate memory based on packet length first then create struct with char length of that size (in bytes) **- message struct will have a char message[] variable in the last field, and malloc() used before init

+- server on a raspberry pi ?? running sqlite containing usernames and current IP address ? maybe an active status too